 We have done lot of road trip holidays but exploring Leh Ladakh region by road was one of our top wish list.
 It is one of the most thrilling road adventures in India as well as around the world that involves passing through some of the most highest motorable mountain passes in the world.
 The average elevation of the terrain is around 12,500 feet.
 This is not an impromptu road trip that can be taken up casually.
-Due its treacherous terrain we started preparing for the trip well in advance forgetting all our previous road trip expeditions.
+Due to its treacherous terrain we started preparing for the trip well in advance forgetting all our previous road trip expeditions.
 A detailed roadmap and preplanning led us to a successful expedition.

 Few quick stats before starting

 – A round trip of 5,977 KMs from Mumbai through 8 states in 16 days